“Be Free.”

 Example

 Resources are dice which represent your character making use of the things throughout a scene.
-When you use a resource, roll 1d6 and add it to your pool for the current scene.
+When you use a resource, roll 1d6 and add it to the pool for the current scene.
 This represents how useful the given resource is all through the scene.
 You can chain different resources together to make them more applicable, allowing you to roll resources that might not have seemed as useful alone.

 You can only roll any specific resource once per scene, unless another mechanic says otherwise.
 This also applies to resources which are shared amongst a group.